marbl/MetagenomeScope/STAMPS_tutorial.md

 module load graphviz
 ```

-Next up, you'll need to load the module for Python 2 so that we can use `pip2`.
+Next up, you'll need to load the module for Python 2.
 Note that the version here apparently needs to be 2.7.9 -- for some reason,
 just saying `module load python2` gave me a weird error.
 Technology is weird
 sometimes!